Updated September 16th, 2021 by Eli Inkrot

 You’re compensated for this with the upfront premium, but it remains that this will be your only cash flow until the option is exercised or it expires.

 Put Option Downside #4 = You Might Have To Redeploy The Capital

 If you’re a “set it and forget it” type investor, a simple buy and hold strategy is apt to be more attractive to you.
 With the cash secured put income generation strategy, the option does not have to be exercised.
-With that said, every time your short options expire, you will need to re-initiate the strategy by selling more cash secured puts.
+With that said, every time a put option expires without being exercised, you will need to re-initiate the strategy by selling more cash secured puts.
 This makes the strategy more time-intensive than long-term ownership of the underlying securities.

 Put Option Downside #5 = There Are Separate Tax Implications To Think About

 If the put option is not exercised, the option premium can be taxed as ordinary (short-term) income.

 If the option is exercised, the option premium becomes part of your cost basis and future tax considerations depend on how long you hold the underlying security.
 There’s an added layer of complexity involved that is not present with buying, holding and collecting qualified dividend payments.

 Cash Secured Put Example #1: Johnson & Johnson (JNJ)

 The first cash secured put option strategy that we’ll explore is Johnson & Johnson (JNJ), a well-known healthcare conglomerate.